 Public transportation is the invisible thread that weaves together the fabric of urban life.
 It bridges gaps between neighborhoods, connects people to essential services, and fosters a sense of shared purpose.
 Consider the story of a student in Minneapolis who relies on the Green Line to commute to school, or a healthcare worker in Toronto who uses the subway to reach a hospital in the early hours of the morning.
 These individuals are part of a larger network of riders who depend on public transit to navigate their daily routines.

 In cities like Minneapolis, the Green Line has become a symbol of accessibility and inclusivity.
-By implementing features such as ramp access, audio announcements, and level boarding, the system ensures that everyone, regardless of physical ability, can travel with ease.
-This focus on accessibility is not just a moral imperative—it is a practical one.
+The Green Line's accessibility features include ramp access, audio announcements, and level boarding, ensuring that everyone, regardless of physical ability, can travel with ease.
+This focus on accessibility is not just a moral imperative — it is a practical one.
 When public transit is designed with inclusivity in mind, it empowers more people to participate in the economy, education, and cultural life of their communities.

 Reducing Traffic Congestion and Improving Urban Mobility